brooklynrail/brooklynrail-platform/content/events/2022/01/looking-after-conversations-on-art-and-healing.md

 ---
 title: "Looking After: Conversations on Art and Healing"
-deck: "Picturing the COVID-19 Pandemic with Sria Chatterjee, James Clar, Guadalupe Maravilla, Stephanie Misa, Suzanne Hudson, and Tanya Sheehan "
+deck: "Picturing the COVID-19 Pandemic "
 summary: "Sria Chatterjee, James Clar, Guadalupe Maravilla, and Stephanie Misa join Suzanne Hudson and Tanya Sheehan for the first installment of our series Looking After: Conversations on Art and Healing.
 We conclude with a poetry